Ch0pin/uncrackable/README.md

-# uncrackable
+# The real uncrackable

-Can you change the server ?
+Can you change the "Connected to" to point to your server, without braking the sandbox ?